cutaway-security/IACS_STAR_Methodology/README.md

 ## Step 1: Identify Threats (ISA/IEC-62443-3-2 ZCR 5.1)

-There are four primary factors that are used to determine the list of threats that affect an IACS/OT environment when trying to understand risk.
+Following the model of the OWASP risk rating system, there are a few factors that aid in the determination of risk.
+This effort has modified the OWASP model slightly to fit into the IACS/OT modle.
 These factors are used when modeling attack scenarios to prioritize assessment efforts.
-The information is also used when calculating each vulnerability and will vary according to the specifics of the situation.
+The fartors are also used when calculating the risk rating each vulnerability and will vary according to the specifics of the situation.
 These factors include:

-- a description of the threat source
+- a description of the threat actor group
-- a description of the capability or skill-level of the threat source
+- the capabilities or skill-level of the threat actors
-- a description of possible threat vectors
+- the possible motivations for the threat actors
+- the opportunities provided to the threat actors by the environment's architecture
-- an identification of the potentially affected assets
+- the level of access achieved when successfully exploiting the vulnerability

 ### Threat Agent Factors